Alcatel says wins China Mobile 4G network order

 China is now the world's largest market for mobile data services and smartphones, increasing at a rate of more than 50 percent each year, Alcatel-Lucent said in a statement.

-Industry sources had told Reuters last month that China Mobile Ltd had awarded initial 4G contracts worth around 20 billion yuan (1.9 billion pounds), with Chinese firms securing more than half of it and foreign firms winning about a third.
+Industry sources had told Reuters last month that China Mobile Ltd had awarded initial 4G contracts worth around 20 billion yuan ($3.2 billion), with Chinese firms securing more than half of it and foreign firms winning about a third.

 China Mobile has more than 750 million subscribers, which accounts for more than 60 percent of the total mobile subscriptions in the country.